The keyword

 collection using the keyword

-To follow along with this example, load the sample data on your cluster
+example, load the sample data on your cluster

-and navigate to the Create a Search Index page in the Atlas UI following the steps
+Index page in the Atlas UI following the steps in the Create

-in the Create an Atlas Search Index tutorial.
+an Atlas Search Index tutorial.

-Then, select the minutes
+Then, using the movies

-collection as your data source, and follow the example procedure
+collection as your data source, follow

-to create an index in the Visual Editor or JSON editor.
+Atlas UI Visual Editor or JSON editor.

 Click Refine Your Index to configure your index.